ycpNotFound/GeoGen/README.md

 We also draw inspiration from [AlphaGeometry](https://github.com/google-deepmind/alphageometry) in designing our pipeline.

-We train our model by [ms-swift](https://github.com/modelscope/ms-swift)
+We gratefully acknowledge the use of [ms-swift](https://github.com/modelscope/ms-swift) for model training.